SchenbergZY/manual/book/basic-features/banner.md

 Example of a banner in the MUDE book.
 ```

-This is a commonly used feature, described in the [Jupyter Book manual here](https://jupyterbook.org/v1/web/announcements.html).
-However, note that if you are using the Sphinx-Thebe interactive Python feature, or other features that customize the top part of a Jupyter Book website (for example, the download page buttons), the banner does not always work.
+This is a commonly used feature, described in the [Jupyter Book v1 manual here](https://jupyterbook.org/v1/web/announcements.html).
+However, note that if you are using the Sphinx-Thebe interactive Python feature, or other features that customize the top part of a TeachBook (for example, the download page buttons), the banner does not always work.
 In this case, the banner should be specified using the `announcement` option in the `html_theme_options` setting in the `_config.yml` file:

 ```
 sphinx: